C24Be/AS_Network_List/README.md

 ### Blacklists are updated daily!

 > [!IMPORTANT]
-> A very important feature has been added: dedicated lists of VK Cloud / VK networks that can be used to block **OUTGOING** traffic from your server (iptables/ipset and nftables formats are available).
+> A very important feature has been added: dedicated lists of VK/Max/OK Service networks that can be used to block **OUTGOING** traffic from your server (iptables/ipset and nftables formats are available).
 > This can help reduce the risk of Messenger MAX being used to compromise your VPN server.
 > The best security option is to avoid installing Messenger MAX at all on a phone where VPN access is configured.